TeknoVenus/SampleThunderPlugin/README.md

 The mechanism for this varies slightly if you are using the older Tracing module in Thunder, or the new Messaging system on R4.

 Note that tracing won't appear if you don't have the TraceControl or MessagingControl plugin also installed and activated in Thunder.
+Alternatively, in R4 start WPEFramework with the `-f` argument to flush all plugin traces to the console.

 ## JSON-RPC
 Make the following JSON-RPC request to the sample plugin to generate a greeting